Ajay5641/XTTS-Model-Finetuning/README.md

 # 🗣️ XTTS Model Fine-Tuning for Indian Accent English and Hindi

-This repository showcases fine-tuned XTTS (Cross-lingual Text-to-Speech) models tailored for Indian-accented English and Hindi.
+This repository showcases fine-tuned XTTS models tailored for Indian-accented English and Hindi.

 Fine-tuned XTTS models using the Indic TTS datasets for English and Hindi.